 - I needed an easy method for checking which prompts students were including on their final draft

-So, Jessica and I worked together to revamp my one pager assignment and came up with a format that I KNOW is going to have my students producing the *quality* work they are more than capable of.
-(Plus, they’ll likely appreciate how much clearer the expectations are now!)
+So, Jessica and I worked together to revamp my one-pager assignment and came up with a format that had my students immediately producing the *quality* work they were more than capable of.
+(Plus, they appreciated how much clearer the expectations were!)

 First, we decided to make the one-pager a student choice board.
-We created eleven Common Core aligned literature analysis activities and arranged them on a choice board.
-(When I use this with our next unit, I’m going to have my students choose four of the activities to present on their one pager.)
-I love the choice board idea because will allow for student-buy in with the project as they chose activities they are confident in.
+We created eleven Common Core-aligned literature analysis activities and arranged them on a choice board.
+(I set this up so that students chose a set number of activities to complete.
+For example, I might require my students to choose 5 activities.)
+I love the choice board concept because it allows for student buy-in with the project as they get to chose activities they are confident in.
+That’s a win!

-Second, we created some basic templates for students who might need more structure.
-A blank page can be a bit daunting for students, and let’s face it, there’s always those kids who don’t double check the rubric to see if they included all the requirements.
+Additionally, we created some basic templates for students who might need more structure.
+A blank page can be a bit daunting for students, and let’s face it, there are always those students who don’t double-check the rubric to see if they included all the requirements.
 With these templates, students will know that each box must be filled in with one activity, providing them with an easy visual for what is expected.

-Finally, and, this is super simple (kicking ourselves for not doing it sooner!), we made it a requirement to have our students circle/color in the boxes on the choice board that correspond to the activities they will include on their one pager.
-One quick glance and we will know exactly what to look for on their final product!
+Finally, and, this is super simple (kicking ourselves for not doing it sooner!), we made it a requirement to have our students circle/color in the boxes on the choice board that correspond to the activities they included on their one-pager.
+One quick glance, and we know exactly what to look for on their final product!

 Take a peek at what we created!